Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'update-database-service' or other create tools; no context about prerequisites or exclusions.
+No guidance on when to use this tool versus alternatives like 'create-database' or other creation tools.
+The description lacks context about prerequisites or use cases.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.